 Download several weather apps to monitor the weather in your area and where you will be traveling.
 Set up alerts so that you know ahead of time and can plan accordingly.
 If severe thunderstorms or tornado warnings are in effect, you may want to leave a day early or leave a day later to avoid traveling during high winds or inclement weather.

-White knuckle driving does not make travel days enjoyable.
+White-knuckle driving does not make travel days enjoyable.
 And the stress of driving through windy conditions is not worth making it to your next campsite on your scheduled check-in day.
 Call and see if you could arrive early or later to ensure safe driving conditions.

 Use Towing Safety Gear and Always Listen to Your Gut

-The two biggest pieces of advice here is to use appropriate safety gear like a TPMS, backup cameras, and sway bars and drive in safe conditions.
+The two biggest pieces of advice here are to use appropriate safety gear like a TPMS, backup cameras, and sway bars and to drive in safe conditions.
 You need to find the proper gear to travel safely and reduce stress.
 You can easily research how to install and use many of these items.